mbest1813/documentation/v2/clickstream/destinations/adobe-analytics.md

 4. Check if the event name is mapped as an `eVar` and if so, set it on the `window.s`.

-5. Check if any other top level properties have been mapped to a custom variable in the Astronomer Clickstream settings such as `eVar`, `prop`, and `hVar`.
+5. Check if any other top level properties have been mapped to a custom variable in the MetaRouter settings such as `eVar`, `prop`, and `hVar`.
 If so, set them on the `window.s`.

 6. Set `window.s.purchaseID` and `window.s.transactionID` as the `orderId`, which for the example above would be `'50314b8e9bcf000000000000'`. **Note** that this is only for `Order Completed` events.